ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/README.md

 ![][link-application]

 ## 🗺️ Network Diagram
-The communication method with Adafruit IO required to use a network application protocol: MQTT protocol. (information)
+The communication method with Adafruit IO required to use a network application protocol: MQTT protocol. ([information][link-mqtt info])

-This protocol required TCP protocol for the based of the communication.
+This protocol required TCP protocol as the based of the communication.

 WIZnet's hardwired TCP/IP protocol provides a substainable solution with a less meomory space to easily communicate with Adafruit IO